cheddar-me/active_storage_encryption/README.md

 * SSE-C is a feature that AWS provides.
 Other services offering S3-compatible object storage (Minio, Ceph...) may not support this feature - check the documentation of your provider.
 * Presigned URLs are subject to the [same constraints](#private-url-constraints) as with GCS.
 S3 will only serve you objects if you supply the headers.
 If you wish to generate URLs that can be used without headers, streaming goes through our provided controller.
 * The `#compose` operation is not hopless with S3, so there is no reduction in functionality vis-a-vis the standard `S3Service`.
+* You will need to enable the following headers in your bucket CORS configuration for `PUT` requests:
+  * `x-amz-server-side-encryption-customer-algorithm`
+  * `x-amz-server-side-encryption-customer-key`
+  * `x-amz-server-side-encryption-customer-key-MD5`

 ### EncryptedDiskSevice - Filesystem